Skip to contents

 #> 6 6 ~bio_1 + bio_12 -1 0.1 l

-Let’s create an object for fitting models using glm, this time using the subsample partitioning method, with 10 replicates and 70% of the dataset used for training.
+Now, let’s run an example using glm, this time using the subsample partitioning method, with a total of 10 partitions, and 70% of the dataset used for training in every iteration.

 d_glm <- prepare_data(algorithm = "glm",